proofzero/rollupid/www/content/en/docs/basics/how-it-works.md

 toc: true
 ---

+Kubelt decentralizes any application by integrating with local wallet cryptography and backing every blockchain account with standardized decentralized services over a integrated peer-to-peer edge platform.

+In doing so, the platform provides a unified API for all dApps to interact with each other and the blockchain.
+This allows for a decentralized application ecosystem to be built around a single, unified, and secure platform using local cryptography and decentralized storage, content delivery and messaging.

 ## Kubelt Cores

 At the heart of Kubelt is the **"Kubelt Core"**, an application container designed to look and feel like a supercharged Web3 wallet.